List your NFT collection

 Overview

-Create an NFT contract on the testnet
+Step 1.
+Create an NFT smart contract

 This step walks you through creating a smart contract used for minting your NFTs.